RobTillaart/TLC5917/README.md

 "in parallel" instead of "in series" (daisy chained).
 The blank parameter in the constructor should be set to -1 (out of range value).

+It might be possible to use a PWM pin on the OE line to dim the LEDS.
+This is neither tested or supported by the library.

 #### Configure gain